Your kids may be your single greatest source of joy, but you have to admit that they’re expensive.

 The American Opportunity Tax Credit (AOTC) is worth up to $2,500 per year for the cost of tuition, certain required fees, and course materials needed for attendance for the first four years of higher education.
 If the credit reduces your tax bill down to zero, you can have 40 percent of the remaining amount of the credit (up to $1,000) refunded to you.
 The credit phases out for taxpayers with MAGI of $160,000 to $180,000 (for joint filers).

 Separately, the Lifetime Learning Credit (LLC), worth up to $2,000 per tax return, is available for qualified tuition and related expenses paid for students enrolled in an eligible education institution.
 It can be used for undergraduate, graduate, and professional degree courses, including courses to help improve job skills.
 There is no limit to the number of years you can claim the LLC.
-This credit phases out for tax year 2020 for taxpayers with MAGI of $118,000 to $138,000 (for joint filers).
+This credit phases out for tax year 2021 for taxpayers with MAGI of $160,000 to $180,000 (for joint filers).
+Note that the Consolidated Appropriations Act, 2021, unified the phaseout range for the American Opportunity Tax Credit and the Lifetime Learning Credit.

 You cannot claim both the AOTC and the LLC for the same student in the same year.